pember10/thaumcraftreboot/README.md

 Step 1: Open your command-line and browse to the folder where you extracted the zip file.

 Step 2: You're left with a choice.
-If you prefer to use VSCode (the preferred method)
+If you prefer to use VSCode
 1. Ensure that you have the Gradle extension installed in VSCode (the icon looks like an elephant).
 2. Within Gradle, expand Tasks > forgegradle runs, and run the `genVSCodeRuns` task.
 3. Optionally: If you don't have the Gradle extension, open a terminal and run `gradlew genVSCodeRuns` (in Windows, replace `gradlew` with `.\gradlew.bat`).